saikotek/docs/pages/web_cloud/web_hosting/migrate_website_to_vps/guide.en-us.md

 - Configure a firewall.
 - Configure two-factor authentication (2FA).
 - Monitor logs.
-- Etc.
+- etc.

 For a full list of security best practices, please read our guide on "[How to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps)".

 ## Go further <a name="go-further"></a>

-For specialised services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).
+For specialized services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).

 Join our [community of users](/links/community).